Has Depression Gotten the Best of You?

 Depression can even lead into a vicious cycle.

 You may feel more stressed out when you are depressed because your relationships and work are undermined.
-You may feel even more depressed when your lack of energy prevents you from doing the things that you want and need to do.
+You may feel more depressed when your lack of energy prevents you from doing the things that you want and need to do.

 You may feel the dread of the stress of your life will never end.